This how-to explains how you can configure a delete object action in Mendix Studio.

 Whole customer’s record is deleted.

-For more information, see section 2.3 Delete Object Action in Events Section.
+For more information on the delete object action, see the Delete Object Action section in Events Section.

 Congratulations!
-You have configured Delete buttons in a list view and in a data view.
+You have configured Delete buttons in the list view and in the data view.